NawattY/nestjs-starter/ai/coding-standards.md

 - `openapi/openapi.yaml` is the only canonical API contract file.
 - Do not create parallel API documentation artifacts by default.
-- If Scalar or Swagger UI is used, it must render from the OpenAPI document.
+- Current repo uses Scalar and it must render from the OpenAPI document.
+- If another renderer is introduced later, it must still consume the OpenAPI document.
 - If Bruno is used, it must import or sync from the OpenAPI document.
 - Do not introduce Swagger helper files or response-definition arrays as a second source of truth in OpenAPI-first projects.